Skip to main content

 Additional Non-Qualification-Based Entry Requirements:

-These entry requirements ensure that students are adequately prepared for the course and any subsequent employment opportunities in early years education and childcare.
-Additionally, students should have a basic level of proficiency in English and Maths.
+These entry requirements ensure that students are adequately prepared for the course and any subsequent employment opportunities in settings involving children and young people.

 Qualification obtained